The week in breach news

 Central Maine Healthcare confirmed that a data breach it experienced last year compromised the personal, treatment and health insurance information of more than 145,000 patients.

 The health care provider detected unusual activity within its IT network on June 1, 2025.
 Further investigation revealed that an unauthorized party had gained access to its environment as early as March 19, 2025.
-Central Maine Healthcare said the exposed data includes names, dates of birth, Social Security numbers, treatment details, provider names, dates of service and health insurance information, impacting 145,381 patients.
+Exposed data includes names, dates of birth, Social Security numbers, treatment details, provider names, dates of service and health insurance information, impacting 145,381 patients.

-In response, the organization stated that it has enhanced its monitoring and alerting capabilities to help prevent similar incidents.
-It also advised potentially affected individuals to carefully review statements from healthcare providers and health insurance plans.
+The organization stated it has enhanced its monitoring and alerting capabilities to help prevent similar incidents and advised affected individuals to review statements from healthcare providers and insurance plans.

 Source